fpc/FPCBuild/install/doc/readme.txt

 - Netware-i386
 - NetwLibc-i386 (LibC is preferred API under newer Netware versions)

-There are other platforms which are more or less working, but there is currently no maintainer for them and thus we cannot provide adequate support.
-Like other BSD variants, etc. If you want to change this and create and maintain versions for other platforms and targets, feel free to contact us, e-mail addresses are listed below.
+There are other platforms (like other BSD variants) which are more or less working, but there is currently no maintainer for them and thus we cannot provide adequate support.
+If you want to change this and create and maintain versions for other platforms and targets, feel free to contact us, e-mail addresses are listed below.